jdub/openwrt/README.md

-# Personal OpenWrt Branch
+# Jeff's OpenWrt Branch

 This is where I goof around with OpenWrt.
-Take a look at the other branches.
+Take a look at the other branches for my stuff.
+(The `master` branch just tracks upstream.)

 ## Current Projects